Mike Gorman: Boston Celtics

 On November 1, 1981, The Boston Globe reported that Gorman would begin calling television broadcasts of Boston Celtics games on PRISM New England alongside color commentator and Celtics legend Tom Heinsohn.
 Colloquially known as "Mike and Tommy", they formed one of the longest-tenured broadcast tandems in professional sports, lasting 39 years.

 Heinsohn influenced Gorman's commentary technique by encouraging him to "talk about what we see in front of us" rather than conventionally referring to sets of notes about each team.
 Gorman's trademark calls during Celtics games would be occasionally exclaiming "got it!" or "takes it... makes it!" whenever a Celtics player made an important shot.
 He was inspired by Celtics radio commentator Johnny Most and his "bang!" call to make a signature call of his own; Most personally approved of the "got it!" call.
 Gorman considered the team's 2007–08 season, in which they won their record-setting 17th NBA championship, to be his favorite season as a commentator.
 Gorman's partnership with Heinsohn came to an end when Heinsohn died in November 2020.
 Former Celtics player and 2008 NBA champion Brian Scalabrine took over Heinsohn's role as the color commentator.

 Prior to the 2023–24 season, Gorman announced his intention to retire following the season's conclusion.
 For his final season, Gorman called only Celtics home games while Drew Carter called all Celtics road games.
 During the final game of the Celtics' regular season on April 12, 2024, the courtside broadcasting table for TD Garden was renamed to the "Mike Gorman Broadcast Table" in a halftime ceremony honoring Gorman, which also featured a video package going through his most iconic moments, an interview and numerous standing ovations.
 In addition, Boston mayor Michelle Wu declared April 12, 2024, as "Mike Gorman Day" to honor his final regular season game with the Celtics.

-His final game came on May 1, 2024, in which the Celtics eliminated the Miami Heat from the playoffs in the fifth game of the first round.
+Gorman's final game as a broadcaster came on May 1, 2024, in which the Celtics eliminated the Miami Heat from the playoffs in the fifth game of the first round.
 His tenure with the Celtics lasted 43 years.
 Gorman's last game came one day before the final broadcast for longtime Boston Bruins play-by-play commentator Jack Edwards, who also announced his retirement during the Bruins' season.
 The Celtics went on to win a record-setting 18th NBA championship, defeating the Dallas Mavericks; Gorman joined the Celtics for their duck boat victory parade afterward.
-Gorman was succeeded by Carter full-time as the Celtics' television play-by-play commentator.
+He was succeeded by Carter full-time as the Celtics' television play-by-play commentator.